Suggested gear for a 10-day trip on the edge of the world.

 Something, or someone.

 I couldn’t simply articulate what I expected to find.
 Steinbeck.
 The air once breathed.
 The symbolic blink of an eye.
-But it wasn’t there.
+Yeah — it wasn’t there.

 Maybe a more attentive read of Heroclitus would have spared me this small disappointment.

 The warm water, the yellow sands, the narrow pool.
-It was probably presomptuous to think we could relive somebody’s experience.
+It was probably presomptuous to think we could relive anybody’s experience.

 Transposed from a fleeting moment, crystalized into dark symbols on a white paper, passed on to the next generation: this is plenty.